rajitnair9/web-designing-practice/Readme.md

 Welcome to Web Designing Practice! 🌐 This repository is my daily companion for honing skills in HTML, CSS, and JavaScript.
-Explore exercises and tutorials to master web development fundamentals 💻✨
+Exploring exercises and tutorials to master web development fundamentals 💻✨